jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 * pwm
 * sdhost (the default, but you can overclock now)

 They all come from the official Raspberry Pi kernel tree so I have confidence they all work fine.
-I need  some more hardware to test many of them.
+I need more hardware to test many of them.

 ### Ubuntu Setup